Sohrab-rz/Comparative-Analysis-of-Data-Driven-Predictive-Control-Strategies/README.md

 Citation:
 Ali Rezaei, Ali Khaki-Sedigh.
 "Comparative Analysis of Data-Driven Predictive Control Strategies."
 In Proceedings of the 9th International Conference on Control, Instrumentation, and Automation, 2023.

-For any questions or inquiries related to the code, please contact Ali Rezaei at a.rezaei2@email.kntu.ac.ir.
+For any questions or inquiries related to the code, please contact Sohrab Rezaei at arezaei2@jhu.edu.